 Our school is seeking an experienced, creative, trained teacher who is interested in leading a rising 6th grade class through to 8th grade graduation.
 The school, including the College of Teachers, is highly committed to the Middle School program.
 Collaborative, experienced 7th and 8th grade teachers look forward to working with you!

 Our school is seeking an individual dedicated to supporting the lead teacher in the implementation of a holistic, developmentally appropriate curriculum.
-The assistant position would begin in late August of 2017, 3 days per week, 5 1/2 hours per day.
+The assistant position would begin in early September of 2017, 5 days per week, 2.5 hours per day.

 Extended Day Providers

 Our school is seeking an experience childcare provider to work in our Extended Day Program.
 These position are part time, approximately 10-25 hours per week.